-It’s very rare that an intelligence operative – past or present – unmasks themselves and unveils the going-ons in the dark, cloak and dagger lives of spies.
+It’s very rare that an intelligence operative – past or present – unmasks themselves and unveils the going-on in the dark, cloak-and-dagger lives of spies.

 Veteran intelligence operative and political activist Mo Shaik has done this and did it with insight and grace.
 Shaik’s memoir – The ANC Spy Bible – reads like a true spy thriller, full of intrigue, espionage, and the dangers associated with underground life in intelligence.
 It is rich in detail about his individual involvement in the ANC intelligence structures and their role in the struggle against apartheid.

 The book traces the making of Shaik who went from being an ordinary young man – with a curiosity for detail – growing on the streets of Durban, to becoming one of the most respected and feared intelligence operatives.
 His role in helping to bring down apartheid, setting the foundation for a new democratic order is traced.
 So too is the impact of his underground life on himself and his family.

 He strips his emotional cover and bares everything that he went through, the indescribable pain and the humiliation he endured at the hands of the apartheid security police.
 This chilling and important read is a reminder of the sacrifices that ordinary South Africans in the struggle for liberation.
 And that the very freedom we enjoy today, was not free.

 Shaik’s book has some interesting personal insights, which includes the first time he met then ANC president Oliver Tambo, then Nelson Mandela and Jacob Zuma.

 He reveals, for the first time, his own uncomplimentary thoughts about how he believes the ANC was factionalized under the leadership of former president Thabo Mbeki.
 And how the work of intelligence agencies, designed to serve the country and its citizens, was made to serve an individual in the ex-president Jacob Zuma.